 Imaging modalities are typically not necessary for simple anal fistulae.
 For more complex tracts, rigid sigmoidoscopy and proctoscopy may be useful in identifying the internal opening of the fistula.
 Moreover, these techniques may be useful in the diagnosis of underlying causes of anal fistula other than perianal abscess, including Crohn’s disease or rectal neoplasia.2 MRI, CT, and endoanal ultrasound are highly effective at delineating fistula anatomy and can be of value with complex fistulae.
 In addition, these imaging modalities are useful in identifying secondary tracts that, if not addressed, can increase the risk of recurrence.3

-In practice, the risk of complications for an anal fistula is related to its classification; more superficial fistulae typically pose a less immediate risk of complication due to their ease of treatment, while more complex, difficult-to-treat fistulae can lead to numerous sequelae including chronic pain, sepsis, sphincter damage, and incontinence.4,5 However, the natural history of all untreated anal fistulae is similar, with persistent pain, infection, and possible progression to sphincteric damage and sepsis possible.6
+In practice, the risk of complications for an anal fistula is related to its classification; more superficial fistulae typically pose a less immediate risk of complication due to their ease of treatment, while more complex, difficult-to-treat fistulae can lead to numerous sequelae including chronic pain, sepsis, sphincter damage, and incontinence.4, 5 However, the natural history of all untreated anal fistulae is similar, with persistent pain, infection, and possible progression to sphincteric damage and sepsis.6

 Preferred fistula management is always surgical, as recurrent infection, pain, and risk of sepsis are the norm.
 The type of fistula, however, will dictate the appropriate surgical technique.
 For fistulae that have superficial tracts, as depicted in this case, simple fistulotomy with healing via secondary intention is appropriate.7 If the surgeon notes significant fibrosis surrounding the superficial tract, fistulectomy may be preferred over fistulotomy.
 This is a matter of surgeon preference, with both approaches showing similar efficacy.8

-While standard surgical fistulotomy is highly effective and is the standard of care for superficial anal fistulae, numerous interventions may be considered for more complex fistulae such as ligation of intersphincteric fistula tract (LIFT), anal fistula plugs, fibrin glue injections, laser-closure, video-assisted anal fistula treatment (VAAFT), and adipose-derived stem cells.9 The goal of surgical management is to eradicate the risk of sepsis, permit tract healing, and preserve sphincter function.
+While standard surgical fistulotomy is highly effective and is the standard of care for superficial anal fistulae, numerous interventions may be considered for more complex fistulae such as ligation of intersphincteric fistula tract (LIFT), anal fistula plugs, fibrin glue injections, laser-closure, video-assisted anal fistula treatment (VAAFT), and adipose-derived stem cells.9 These procedures for complex fistulae have different success rates, and procedure selection should take this into consideration.
+The goal of surgical management is to eradicate the risk of sepsis, permit tract healing, and preserve sphincter function.